readwritetools/rwt-kanji/readme.md

 They are sniffing for the scent of things.
 When that's the case, this component can be used to present a complex idea as a simple visualization.

-When a user's interest is picqued, more information can be revealed to the reader by hovering the mouse over the card's prominently displayed image.
+When a user's interest is piqued, more information can be revealed to the reader by hovering the mouse over the card's prominently displayed image.
 The extra information fades in, revealing itself on top of the image.

 This component takes its name from its original use case: describing the inspiration behind the logos used in the desktop apps of Read Write Tools.